aurorascharff/aurorascharff.no/src/content/blog/implementing-feature-flagging-with-nextjs-app-router.md

   );
 }

-export function useFeature(feature: keyof ServerSchemaType) {
+export function useFeature(feature: keyof FeatureSchemaType) {
   const context = React.useContext(FeatureContext);
   if (context === undefined) {
     throw new Error('useFeature must be used within a FeatureProvider');